-Unhandled errors are displayed in Exceptions if they occur during the execution of the web application.
+Unhandled errors are displayed in Exceptions if they occur while the application is running.
 This is a view from the web application log.
 For more information, see Log files on page 147.

 Web Portal performance indicators in Windows performance monitoring